Narsobawadi

 Nrusinhawadi commonly known as Narsobawadi or Narsobachi Wadi is a small town in Shirol Tahasil in Kolhapur district, Maharashtra.
 Narsobawadi gets its name from the presence of 'Shri Nrusinha Saraswati', the Purna Avatar of Lord Dattatreya.

 With much archaeological value, this became a major pilgrim spot for many Shri Dattatreya devotees.
 Also, there is a confluence of the two rivers Panchganga and Krishna.

-About
+Description

 Nrusinhawadi is famous for the Hindu temple of Shri Nrusinha Saraswati (नृसिंह सरस्वती) (1378–1458) located on the banks of the river Krushna.

 Shri Dattatreya in his Nrusinha Saraswati incarnation is believed to have lived here for as long as 12 years.
 (Ref.
 Shri Gurucharitra).
 The life story of Shri Nrusinha Saraswati, his philosophy and related stories are described in Shri Guru Charitra.
 There are no images or idols here which show his presence.
 But there are two padukas or slippers which immortalize his great avatar.